 In the art/ design fair environment, I believe clients are influenced by what other brands/galleries are showing, the marketing behind the event and the curation of the space.

 Snow Shadows Dance by Nina Dolan.

-What makes events like the pop up in Marylebone so important for a company like Otomys?
+What makes events like the pop up in Marylebone so important for a company like Otomys Contemporary?

 With our gallery space located in Tetbury, in the Cotswolds, it is important for our artists to be seen in London through carefully curated, collaborative events.
 We are a progressive gallery and aim to bring exciting, new international talent to the market.

-Can we expect to see more of this in the future for Otomys?
+Can we expect to see more of this in the future for Otomys Contemporary?

-Absolutely, Otomys will be popping up in London more frequently in 2019, watch this space!
+Absolutely, Otomys Contemporary will be popping up in London more frequently in 2019, watch this space!